Frequently asked questions

 Will I get scholarship funding?

-Successful PSI applicants may receive funding as described in the Financial Support section.
+Successful PSI applicants will receive funding as described in the Financial Support section.
 Applicants are also encouraged to seek out and apply for externally available scholarships.

-We cannot guarantee consideration of late applications.
-However, we do accept late submission of the ELP scores (TOEFL, IELTS) if these are unavailable by the deadline.
+Late applications will be considered until all positions are filled but is not guaranteed.
+However, we do accept late submission of the ELP scores (TOEFL, IELTS, C1 Advanced, C2 Proficiency) if these are unavailable by the deadline.

 What are my chances of being accepted into the PSI program?